-definition of family, constitutes a violation of the Fair Housing Act.
+Imposing additional zoning restrictions on their community residences, which have met the definition of family, constitutes a violation of the Fair Housing Act.

-- 29. Amend the building code to reflect information on the number of residents who can live together in a 'community based residential facility' instead of in the zoning ordinance. - 30.
-Amend the zoning ordinance to recognize that the building code's formula for determining how many people can live in a dwelling unit should apply to community residences. - 31.
+- 9. Examine and revise the zoning code to make reasonable accommodations for all types of "community-based residential facilities' for people with disabilities.
+Reasonable accommodations are not required for community residences for persons without disabilities or persons with disabilities who pose a threat or danger to themselves or others. - 10.
+Amend the building code to reflect information on the number of residents who can live together in a 'community based residential facility' instead of in the zoning ordinance. - 11.
+Amend the zoning ordinance to recognize that the building code's formula for determining how many people can live in a dwelling unit should apply to community residences. - 12.
 Update the '311' call center computer database to identify the Office of Human Rights (OHR) as the place to refer callers who may have encountered housing discrimination.
-Also, ensure the '311' information operators are trained to direct all possible housing discrimination calls to OHR. - 32.
+Also, ensure the '311' information operators are trained to direct all possible housing discrimination calls to OHR. - 13.
 Implement uniform reporting systems for housing discrimination complaints throughout the various government and non-profit fair housing offices intake centers.
-The DC Office of Human Rights and the Equal Rights Center should record fair housing complaints by separating whether it originates as a rental or home ownership complaint. - 33.
-The Equal Rights Center should also record fair housing complaint information based on the locally District based protections. - 34.
-Link OHR rental and homeownership discrimination complaints received to actual complaints filed, investigated or mediated. - 35.
-The District of Columbia Housing Authority (DCHA) should maintain current records on race and ethnicity of each Housing Choice Voucher holder (HCV) and public housing residents. - 36.
-The DCHA should maintain current maps showing where all public housing and voucher holders live by race and ethnicity to analyze the racial and ethnic composition of census tracts and neighborhood clusters in which the vouchers are being used to ensure voucher holders are being segregated or steered to predominantly minority neighborhoods. - 37.
-The DC Housing Authority should adopt a strategic policy to locate public housing outside of the 13 hyper segregated neighborhood clusters. - 38.
-DCHA public housing buildings in need of repair, located in gentrifying neighborhoods, should receive high priority for restoration and continued use as public housing. - 39.
-DCHA should expand the geographic range throughout the District and in nearby suburbs and provide assistance to HCV holders so they consider housing outside predominantly African American neighborhoods. - 40.
-DCHA should recruit more HCV holders for the Moving to Work Program. - 41.
-Conduct a thorough study of the level of financial services available and assess whether redlining of mortgages and/or home owner and renter insurance is occurring in largely minority neighborhoods. - 42.
-The City needs to raise a culture of information sharing and transparency among career and political leadership so that information sharing is more fluid.
+The DC Office of Human Rights and the Equal Rights Center should record fair housing complaints by separating whether it originates as a rental or home ownership complaint. - 14.
+The Equal Rights Center should also record fair housing complaint information based on the locally District based protections. - 15.
+Link OHR rental and homeownership discrimination complaints received to actual complaints filed, investigated or mediated. - 16.
+The District of Columbia Housing Authority (DCHA) should maintain current records on race and ethnicity of each Housing Choice Voucher holder (HCV) and public housing residents. - 17.
+The DCHA should maintain current maps showing where all public housing and voucher holders live by race and ethnicity to analyze the racial and ethnic composition of census tracts and neighborhood clusters in which the vouchers are being used to ensure voucher holders are being segregated or steered to predominantly minority neighborhoods. - 18.
+The DC Housing Authority should adopt a strategic policy to locate public housing outside of the 13 hyper segregated neighborhood clusters. - 19.
+DCHA public housing buildings in need of repair, located in gentrifying neighborhoods, should receive high priority for restoration and continued use as public housing. - 20.
+DCHA should expand the geographic range throughout the District and in nearby suburbs and provide assistance to HCV holders so they consider housing outside predominantly African American neighborhoods. - 21.
+DCHA should recruit more HCV holders for the Moving to Work Program. - 22.
+Conduct a thorough study of the level of financial services available and assess whether redlining of mortgages and/or home owner and renter insurance is occurring in largely minority neighborhoods. - 23.
+The District needs to raise a culture of information sharing and transparency among career and political leadership so that information sharing is more fluid.